-Commenting on the latest results, Kin Mining Managing Director, Andrew Munckton, said: "Our exploration strategy targeting the emerging high-grade potential along the Eastern Corridor is rapidly gaining momentum.
-These latest assays build on the strong results reported earlier this year and show that there is an exciting new exploration opportunity based on a high-grade lode style of mineralisation at Cardinia, located below and along strike to some of our existing shallow deposits.
+Commenting on the latest results, Kin Mining Managing Director, Andrew Munckton, said: "Our exploration strategy targeting the emerging high-grade potential along the Eastern Corridor is continuing to deliver exciting results and further reinforce the significant growth potential at Cardinia.

+"These latest assays build on the strong results reported earlier this year and show that there is an exciting new exploration opportunity based on a high-grade lode style of mineralisation at Cardinia, located below and along strike to some of our existing shallow deposits.

-"These results show that the Helens East Fault is a significant structure, hosting high-grade gold mineralisation over a strike length of approximately 1km and extending to at least 200m below surface, which runs parallel to the Helens-Rangoon Fault.
+"Recent drilling has clearly demonstrated that the Helens-Rangoon Fault is a significant structure, hosting multiple shoots of high-grade gold mineralisation over a strike length of approximately 3km and extending beyond 200m below surface.

-"We now know that the Eastern Corridor hosts a number of significant structures including the Helens-Rangoon Fault, the Helens East Fault and the Cardinia Hill Fault containing several yet-to-be drilled targets where narrow, high-grade quartz-sulphide lodes persist to significant depths as part of a large mineralised system.
+"We now know that the Eastern Corridor hosts a number of significant structures including the Helens-Rangoon Fault, the Helens East Fault and the Cardinia Hill Fault - all containing several yet-to-be drilled targets where narrow, high-grade quartz-sulphide lodes persist to significant depths as part of a large mineralised system.